What are the benefits of Short Selling CFDs?

 - Testing will show you that most short selling systems perform poorly due to the bullishness of the markets.

 - If the share CFD that you short sell pays a dividend then you will be debited the amount of the dividend.
+It pays to watch the dividend yield and the current market price of the stock you are short selling.

-- If you are shorting an index and stocks within the index pay a dividend, then you will owe the amount proportionally.
+- If you are shorting an index and stocks within the market index pay a dividend, then you will owe the amount proportionally.

 The most expensive stock you never want to short sell